 Public Service Loan Forgiveness (PSLF) Program

-Under this program, loans can potentially be forgiven in as little as 10 years of repayment in an IDR.
+Under this program, loans can potentially be forgiven in as little as 10 years of repayment while enrolled in the Repayment Assistance Plan (RAP).
 Borrowers who make 120 on-time payments on their Direct Loans while engaged in a full-time public service occupation can request that their remaining loan balance be forgiven.
 For more information about the Public Service Loan Forgiveness Program, please see PSLF.

 Questions about repaying student loans.